pingcap/docs/how-to/troubleshoot/diagnose-map.md

 - 3.2.4 Typical reasons for OOM

     - The SQL query has `join`.
-If you view the SQL by using `explain`, you can find the `join` operation selects `HashJoin` algorithm and the `inner` table is large, such as in TiDB-4116.
+If you view the SQL statement by using `explain`, you can find that the `join` operation selects `HashJoin` algorithm and the `inner` table is large.

     - The data volume of a single `UPDATE/DELETE` query is too large.
 See [case-882](https://github.com/pingcap/tidb-map/blob/master/maps/diagnose-case-study/case882.md) in Chinese.